TERMS AND CONDITIONS

 5. Third party providers

-5.1 You agree that we shall provide the Service using third party hosting service providers and that the Client Data will be hosted using such third-party hosting service providers’ facilities.
-We will use reasonable endeavours to contract with such third-party hosting service providers on sub-processor terms which afford you equivalent protection to clause 4 above and this clause 5 to the extent it is possible to do so and which in any event complies with the requirements of Article 28(3) UK GDPR and we will, pursuant to Article 28 (4) be and remain fully liable to you for any failure on the part of the third-party hosting service provider to fulfil its obligations pursuant to Article 28(3).
+5.1 You agree that we shall provide the Service using third party hosting service providers and that the Client Data will be hosted using such third-party hosting service providers' facilities.
+We will contract with such third-party hosting service providers on terms which afford you equivalent protection to clause 4 above and this clause 5 to the extent it is possible to do so and which in any event complies with the requirements of Article 28(3) UK GDPR and we will, pursuant to Article 28 (4) be and remain fully liable to you for any failure on the part of the third-party hosting service provider to fulfil its obligations pursuant to Article 28(3).
 Save as aforementioned, and to the extent permitted by available law, although we will use reasonable endeavours to enforce our contract with such third-party hosting service provider, we will not be liable for any other acts or omissions of them.

 6. Your obligations: